-\begin{remark} The gain and phase conditions discussed above can be interpreted as using 3-D regions, characterized by specific measures, to cover (or `approximate') the $\invdwshell(A)$ and $\dwshell(-B)$.
-These conditions ensure the DW separation by requiring the covering 3-D regions themselves are disjoint.
-As a concluding remark to \cref{lem:low-dim-conds}, \cref{fig:sep-3d-region} illustrates these 3-D regions used to enclose the DW shells.
+\begin{remark} The gain and phase conditions discussed above can all be interpreted as using 3-D regions (see \cref{fig:sep-3d-region}), characterized by specific measures, to cover (or `approximate') the $\invdwshell(A)$ and $\dwshell(-B)$.
+These conditions ensure the DW separation by requiring that the covering 3-D regions themselves are disjoint.

 \end{remark}